 Contentful offers Brute force protection, Two-Factor Authentication (2FA), and frequent backups using AWS S3 buckets.

-NetlifyCMS is compatible with most static generators and is fully extensible, which means you can create custom-styled previews, UI widgets, and editor plugins.
+DecapCMS is compatible with most static site generators and is fully extensible.
+This means you can create custom-styled previews, UI widgets, and editor plugins tailored to your needs.

 Ease of development

 At BugleLab, we constantly test and iterate site builders, CMS, and static site generators.
-So far, in terms of CMS flexibility and convenience, we love and use Forestry for our clients and our company website.
+We will continue to do so in 2023 and have a fresh review of our top five headless CMS.